signehammarstrom/Predicting-Song-Popularity-with-Logistic-Regression/README.md

     -   Train a logistic regression model

-    -   Evaluate the model using misclassification rate and ROC curves
+    -   Evaluate the model using misclassification rate, confusion matrix and ROC curves

-    -   Print performance metrics

 ## Model & Evaluation